 The History of the Sanjay Gandhi National Park

 This forest was part of the 45 km land route that connected these ports.
-The Kanheri Caves, located in the middle of the park, were an important Buddhist learning center and pilgrimage site.
-They were carved by Buddhist monks between the 9th and the 1st centuries BCE.
+The Kanheri Caves were an important Buddhist learning center and pilgrimage site in the middle of the park.
+Buddhist monks carved them between the 9th and the 1st centuries BCE.
 They were formed from a huge basaltic rock outcropping.

 In the pre-independence period, the park was called ‘Krishnagiri National Park.
 The park’s area was just 20.26 square miles at that time.
 The park was increased to its current size in 1969 by acquiring various reserve forest properties adjacent to the park.

 The area was administered by a separate unit of the Forest Department, the ‘Borivali National Park Subdivision.’
 In 1974, Krishnagiri National Park was established.
 Later, it was renamed “Borivali National Park.”
 It was renamed ‘Sanjay Gandhi National Park in 1981 to honor Sanjay Gandhi (son of ex-Prime Minister Indira Gandhi).

 Flora and Fauna